moreartyjs/moreartyjs/README.md

 You can compare this Morearty-based TodoMVC implementation to the official React [version](https://github.com/tastejs/todomvc/tree/gh-pages/architecture-examples/react).
 Main highlights are:

 * No callbacks are passed to sub-components.
-This becomes especially useful when you find yourself trying to transfer a callback to a component's grand-children (you may never know how you DOM may be restructured after a redesign).
+This becomes especially useful when you find yourself trying to transfer a callback to a component's grand-children (you may never know how your DOM may be restructured after a redesign).
 There is nothing inherently wrong in passing callbacks to sub-components, but in many cases this can be avoided.
-* No hacks in code simulating immutable state and other tricks (look at the comments withing React version sources).
+* No hacks in code simulating immutable state and other tricks (look at the comments within React version sources).
 * Reasoning about the application is much simpler!
-* Each component gets `shouldComponentUpdate` method, no need to define it manually (but you can if you like).
+* Each component gets a `shouldComponentUpdate` method, no need to define it manually (but you can if you like).
 * Less code.

 ## Flux implementation